 The doctor or nurse may take a small bit of tissue from the lump for testing.
 This is called a biopsy (“BY-op-see”).

 What is breast cancer?

-About 1 in 8 women born today in the United States will get breast cancer at some time during her life.
+About 1 in 8 women born today in the United States will get breast cancer.
 After skin cancer, breast cancer is the most common kind of cancer in women.
-The good news is that many women can survive breast cancer if it’s found and treated early.
+The good news is that many people can survive breast cancer if it’s found and treated early.

 Talk with your doctor or nurse if you notice any of these changes:

 - A change in size, shape, or feel of the breast